Tracheoesophageal fistula and esophageal atresia repair

 Your baby will receive nutrition by vein (intravenous, or IV) and may also be on a breathing machine (ventilator).
-The nurses may use suction to keep fluids from going into the lungs.
+The care team may use suction to keep fluids from going into the lungs.

-Some infants who are premature, have a low birth weight, or have other birth defects beside TEF and/or EA may not be able to have surgery until these other problems have been treated or have gone away.
+Some infants who are premature, have a low birth weight, or have other birth defects beside TEF and/or EA may not be able to have surgery until they grow larger or until other problems have been treated or have gone away.

 After the Procedure